eantcal/httpsrv/README.md

 # httpsrv
+Httpsrv is a retailed version of a lightweight HTTP server and derives from thttpd (https://github.com/eantcal/thttpd), originally implemented to serve http GET/HEAD methods.
+Httpsrv has been implemented in modern C++, which means it requires a C++14 or even C++17 compiler to be successfully built.
+It has been designed to run on Linux mainly, but it can also run on MacOS or other Unix platforms other than Windows.

-Httpsrv is a retailed version of a lightweight HTTP server and derives from thttpd (https://github.com/eantcal/thttpd), originally implemented to serve http GET/HEAD methods. httpsrv is capable to serve multiple clients supporting GET and POST methods and has been designed to respond to the following specifications:
+httpsrv is capable to serve multiple clients supporting GET and POST methods and has been designed to respond to the following specifications:

-- standalone application containing an embedded web server which exposes the following HTTP API for storing and retrieving text files and their associated metadata:
+* standalone application containing an embedded web server which exposes the following HTTP API for storing and retrieving text files and their associated metadata:
-- `POST` `some_file.txt` to `/store`: returns a JSON payload with file metadata containing name, size (in bytes), request timestamp and an auto-generated ID
+* `POST` `some_file.txt` to `/store`: returns a JSON payload with file metadata containing name, size (in bytes), request timestamp and an auto-generated ID
-- `GET` `/files`: returns a JSON payload containing an array of files metadata containing file name, size (in bytes), timestamp and ID
+* `GET` `/files`: returns a JSON payload containing an array of files metadata containing file name, size (in bytes), timestamp and ID
-- `GET` `/files/{id}`: returns a JSON payload with file metadata containing name, size (in bytes), timestamp and ID for the provided ID `id`
+* `GET` `/files/{id}`: returns a JSON payload with file metadata containing name, size (in bytes), timestamp and ID for the provided ID `id`
-- `GET` `/files/{id}/zip`: returns a zip archive containing the file which corresponds to the provided ID `id`
+* `GET` `/files/{id}/zip`: returns a zip archive containing the file which corresponds to the provided ID `id`
-- `GET` `/mrufiles`: returns a JSON payload with an array of files metadata containing file name, size (in bytes), timestamp and ID for the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.
+* `GET` `/mrufiles`: returns a JSON payload with an array of files metadata containing file name, size (in bytes), timestamp and ID for the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.
-- `GET` `/mrufiles/zip`: returns a zip archive containing the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.
+* `GET` `/mrufiles/zip`: returns a zip archive containing the top `N` most recently accessed files via the `/files/{id}` and `/files/{id}/zip` endpoints. `N` should be a configurable parameter for this application.

 ## httpsrv architecture
-Httpsrv is a console application, that can be easily daemonized (via external command like daemonize if required, in Linux, for example).
+Httpsrv is a console that can be easily daemonized (via external command like daemonize if required).
-Main thread executes the HTTP server implemented by class HttpServer.
+Main thread executes the HTTP server implemented by `class HttpServer`.

+### Configuration and start-up
-The HttpServer is instantiated by an Application object, created directly by main() function, which basically is a builder for it.
-Application verifies and completes the configuration as a mix of default and optional parameters (via program arguments) and creates:
+An HttpServer object is instantiated by an Application object (created in turn by function `main()`), which basically is a builder for it.

+Application object verifies and completes the configuration as a mix of default and optional parameters (via program arguments) and, in absence of configuration errors, creates:
-- a FileRepository instance: which is responsible for accessing the filesystem, creating zip archives, creating a FilenameMap object (filename resolver for a given id), formatting the JSON status for files and invoked by HttpSession object instance related to a specific working thread.
-- HttpServer (which is a singleton) is responsible for accepting the TCP connection and creating for each accepted one a specific working thread (HttpSession).
+* a `FileRepository` instance: which is responsible for
+    * accessing the filesystem,
+    * creating zip archives,
+    * creating a `FilenameMap` object (file name resolver for a given `id`),
+    * formatting the JSON status
+* `HttpServer` is responsible for
+    * accepting a new TCP connection and
+    * finally creating an HTTP session (`class HTTPSession`) which handles the GET and POST API business logic.

+The server relies on the filesystem for storing the text (or any binary) files, so it creates (in the context `FileRepository` initialization), if not already existent, a specific directory handled by class `FileRepository`.
+By default the directory is a subdir of user home directory and can be configured at application start-up.
+The repository is by default named `“.httpsrv”` for ‘unix’ platforms, `“httpsrv”` for Windows.

-Once repository and http server are configured, the server is executed (via its method run()).
-This method is blocking for the caller, so unless the application is executed as background process or daemon, it blocks the caller process (typically the shell).
+The http server is executed via its method `run()`.
+Such method is blocking for the caller, so unless the application is executed as background process or daemon, it will block the caller process (typically the shell).
-The server binds on any local interfaces and the specific configured TCP port (which is 8080, by default).
+The server will be bound on any local interfaces and on a configured TCP port (which is `8080`, by default).

-The method HttpServer::run() executes a loop that for each iteration is locked by TcpSocket::accept() method.
-This is a wrapper of socket function accept() which basically unlocks when a client is connected.
+The method `HttpServer::run()` executes a loop that for each iteration waits for incoming connection by calling `accept()` which eventually calls the socket function `accept()`.

-httpsrv has been refactored to support HTTP methods GET and POST.
-It has been implemented in modern C++, which means it requires a C++14 or even C++17 compiler to be successfully built.
-It has been designed to run on Linux mainly, but it can run also on MacOS or other unix platforms other than Windows.
+### HTTP Sessions and concurrent operations

-Each HTTP sessions runs in a separate thread so multiple requests can be served concurrently.
+Each HTTP session runs in a separate thread so multiple requests can be served concurrently.
 It is guaranteed that independent operations are thread safe.

-The server relies on the filesystem for storing the text files, so it creates (if not already existent) a specific directory (handled by class FileRepository).
-By default the directory is a subdir of user home directory and can be configured at start-up.
-The default name is “.httpsrv” for ‘unix’ platforms, “httpsrv” for Windows.
-The chance of conflicts and their consequences are the same of trying to access to the same file in a filesystem (the behaviour can be slightly different depending on the actual filesystem is hosting the repository) at the same time:
+The chance of conflicts and their consequences are the same of trying to access to the **same** file in a filesystem at the **same** time:
-- Concurrent GET operations which not altering the timestamp can be executed without any issue.
+* Concurrent GET operations not altering the timestamp can be executed without any issue.
-- Concurrent POST or GET (id or id/zip) for the same files can fail or produce a status (the JSON descriptor) which does not reflect - for some clients - the actual repository status.
+* Concurrent POST or GET (id or id/zip) for the same files might produce a JSON metadata which does not reflect - for some clients - the actual repository status.
 Repeating the operation later, in absence of conflicts, will fix the issue.

-In absence of specific requirement I have decide not to implement a strictly F/S locking mechanism for avoiding conflicts (optimistic solution), which basically allowed to simplify the design (an additional memory r/w lock mechanism would prevent a single instance of httpsrv to access a shared resource, but that would not work for external access to repository itself, while an effective mechanism should rely on a well-orchestrated solution which is out of scope here).
+In absence of specific requirements it has been decided of not implementing a strictly F/S locking mechanism in order to avoid conflicts (optimistic policy), which basically has allowed to simplify the design.
+Anyway adding an additional memory r/w lock mechanism would prevent a single instance of httpsrv to access a shared resource, but that would not work for external access to repository itself, while an effective mechanism should rely on a well-orchestrated solution which cannot be provided (easily) by stand-alone application.

-The id is a SHA256 hash code of file name (which is in turn assumed to be unique), so any conflict has no impact on its validity and a map (FilenameMap instance), which resolves the filename for a given id, is itself thread-safe and locked by r/w mutex.
-So it is guaranteed that conflicts do not make crashing the server or make it asymptotically unstable.
+The file id is a SHA256 hash code of file name (which is in turn assumed to be unique), so any conflict would have no impact on its validity, moreover the class `FilenameMap` (which provide the methods to resolve the filename for a given id) is designed to be thread-safe (a r/w mutex is used for the purposes).
+So the design should avoid concurrent requestes would result in server crash or asymptotic instability.

+## Resiliency
 The application is also designed to recover from intentional or unintentional restart.
-An external process monitor could be used for such purpose.
-For such reason, httpsrv updates the FilenameMap content at start-up (as the http requests are not accepted yet) getting the status of any files present in the configured repository path.
-This allows the server to restart from a given repository state, in case for some reason it must be restarted.
+For such reason, httpsrv updates the `FilenameMap` object at start-up, as the http requests are not accepted yet, getting the status of any files present in the configured repository path.
+This allows the server to restart from a given repository state.

 Multiple instances of httpsrv could be run concurrently on the same system, binding on separate ports.
-In case they share the same repository, it is not guaranteed that a file posted from a server can be visible to another server instance because the FilenameMap content is stored in the isolated process memory.
-Moreover there was not any requirements for such scenario.
+In case they share the same repository, it is not guaranteed that a file posted from a server can be visible to another one because the `FilenameMap` object would be stored in each (isolated) process memory, unless the server is restarted.

+### POST
-When a file is uploaded via POST the server does:
+When a file is uploaded via POST API the server does:
+* create a HttpSession (which executes in a concurrent thread);
+* (in absence of errors) write the file in a local repository (by default `~/.httpsrv`);
+* update a thread-safe `FilenameMap` instance;
+* generates a JSON file metadata;
+* in case of error produce a standard HTTP error (40x, 50x depending on the issue);
+* respond back to the client (either via JSON or HTML error report).

+### GET
+When get request is :
-- create a HttpSession (which executes in a concurrent thread)
+* create a HttpSession (which executes in a concurrent thread);
-- in absence of errors, write the file in a local repository (by default ~/.httpsrv directory)
+* (in absence of errors) write the file in a local repository (by default `~/.httpsrv`);
-- update a thread-safe FilenameMap instance
+* update a thread-safe `FilenameMap` instance;
-- generates a JSON file descriptor (as per specification)
+* generates a JSON file metadata;
-- in case of error produces a standard HTTP error (40x, 50x depending on the issue)
+* in case of error produce a standard HTTP error (40x, 50x depending on the issue);
+* respond back to the client (either via JSON or HTML error report).

+### HTTP Errors
-- responds back to the client (JSON or HTML error report).
-Because it is not specified how to manage the errors, the decision made is to respond using a standard HTTP error code and a small error description formatted in HTML.
+httpsrv notifies errors by using a standard HTTP error code and a small error description formatted in HTML.
+Empty repository or zero file size is not considered an error.
+In the first scenario just an empty JSON list `[]` will be send back by server on both `GET` `/files` and `GET` `/mrufiles` valid requests.
+If the URI does not respect the given syntax an `HTTP 400 Bad Request` error will be sent to the client.
+If the URI does is valid but the id not found an `HTTP 404 Not Found` error will be sent to the client.
+The release version of httpsrv strips out the asserts, so in case of bugs or hardware failures or resources (e. g. memory) exhausted might generate an `HTTP 500 Internal Server Error`.

 GET operation

-##httpsrv implementation
+## httpsrv implementation

-##making httpsrv
+## making httpsrv
 Httpsrv derives from thttpd, a lightweight web server I have implemented in C++11 and published at https://github.com/eantcal/thttpd. thttpd provides a basic support for GET/HEAD methods.
 Thread-model, sockets support, http parsing/formatting support have been reused in part, and refactored for new specifications.

 The server relies on C++ standard library (which is part of language) and other few 3pp part libraries such as: